 regular communication with the charity's stakeholders (especially through Priory Chapter which includes local representation).
 A Register of Trustee Interests is maintained, and a comprehensive range of policies, procedures and guidelines are provided to aid volunteer and staff engagement.

 Management

-The Priory Council has overall responsibility for setting our organisational strategy and supporting policies, as well as ensuring that these are implemented and delivered.
-The Priory Council consults the Priory Chapter as necessary in reaching its decisions.
+The Board of trustee directors has overall responsibility for setting our organisational strategy and supporting policies, as well as ensuring that these are implemented and delivered.